City of Alameda Guaranteed Income Pilot Program

 • How will program participants be notified/what will the enrollment process look like?

-• To ensure that GI Pilot Program participants do not suffer economically from participation, in addition to seeking income exemptions for benefit programs, the City will create an approximately $50,000 “Benefit Conservation Fund” to provide compensation to recipients if they become ineligible for federal, state, county, and/or local benefits due to receiving payments.
+• Work to secure income exemptions at both the State and federal levels for certain programs including, but not limited to, CalWORKS, CalFresh, and housing assistance benefits.
+To ensure that Rise Up Alameda participants do not suffer economically from participation, in addition to seeking income exemptions for benefit programs, the City will create an approximately $50,000 “Benefit Conservation Fund” to provide compensation to recipients if they become ineligible for Federal, State, County, and/or local benefits due to receiving payments.

 • How will cash payments be disbursed?

-• Most likely, payments will be distributed monthly through a combination of direct deposits and preloaded debit cards on a predefined day in the middle of the month.
+• Payments will be distributed monthly through preloaded debit cards on a predefined day in the middle of the month.
+Payments will be structured as gift income.